gradle/gradle/design-docs/gradle-2.0.md

 * Search for usages of `DeprecationLogger`, `@Deprecated`, `@deprecated` and remove the associated feature.

-## Remove Ivy and Maven types from the Gradle repository API
+## Remove Ivy types from the Gradle repository API

 These types expose the implementation details of dependency management and force a certain implementation on Gradle.
 Removing these types from the API allows us to implement new features and remove some internal complexity.

-* Change `ArtifactRepositoryContainer` and `RepositoryHandler` to remove methods that accept an Ivy `DependencyResolver` as parameter.
+* Remove methods from `ArtifactRepositoryContainer` and `RepositoryHandler` that accept an Ivy `DependencyResolver` as parameter.
-* Change `ArtifactRepositoryContainer` to remove methods that return `DependencyResolver`.
+* Remove methods from `ArtifactRepositoryContainer` that return `DependencyResolver`.
 * Remove `RepositoryHandler.mavenRepo()`.
 * Change the `MavenResolver` implementation so that it no longer extends `DependencyResolver`.
 * Change the `FlatDirRepository` implementation so that it no longer uses a `DependencyResolver` implementation.

+## Gradle Open API

+Now that we have reasonable tooling support via the tooling API, remove the Open API.

+* Implement a stub to report a reasonable error message when attempting to use Gradle from the Open API.
+* Remove the remaining Open API classes and project.

 # Candidates

 The following stories are candidates to be included in Gradle 2.0.

-## Decouple old publishing DSL from Maven Ant tasks
+## Decouple publishing DSL from Maven Ant tasks

 * Change the old publishing DSL to use the Maven 3 classes instead of Maven 2 classes.
 This affects:
     * `MavenResolver.settings`